 - 2) Quidditch Pitch: This is an area located in the grass just off the east side of the parking lot.
 It consists of flags marking the boundaries of the field (no taller than 10 ft.).
-The field has an oval shape and is approximately 30 yards long and 20 yards wide.
-I will be 100' off property line. - 3) The Forbidden Forest: with in the orchard. - 4) Common Rooms: These are four locations located on the front lawn of BAC or orchard as needed.
+The field has an oval shape and is approximately 30 yards long and 20 yards wide. - 3) The Forbidden Forest: The is the area containing the walking path including areas off the path 100' behind the property line. - 4) Common Rooms: These are four locations located on the front lawn of BAC.
 These areas are spread across the front lawn under four different sets of trees.